nginxinc/nginx-controller-lab/docs/class1/module2/lab2.rst

 Log out as Samantha
 ^^^^^^^^^^^^^^^^^^^^^^

-    1. Go back to the Controller GUI
+    1. Select the Controller GUI tab in Chrome
     2. Select `retail dev` in the top right
     3. Select |logout|